kratisto/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-ca.md

 In a basic configuration, you may want to setup an IP address and routing manually.
 This is also the suggested way when your machine acts as a router (see the [configuring routed subnet](#routedmode) section) and has ipv6.forwarding mode enabled.

-First, let's add an IP address on the vrack interface (in our example "eth1"):
+First, let's add an IP address on the vRack interface (in our example "eth1"):

 ```bash
 $ sudo ip address add 2001:41d0:abcd:ef00::2/64 dev eth1